tibs/markup-history/markup-history.rst

     </section>
   </article>

-.. note:: Semantic.
+.. note:: 1991 Docbook *Semantic*.
 Still in use today.

   "A semantic markup language for technical documentation"